Network resilience: Introduction

-Resilience problems are ubiquitous, with wide applications to many other disciplines besides the four domains discussed above, such as environmental science, computer science, management science, economics, political science, business administration, and phycology \cite{fraccascia2018resilience}.
-For instance, the extensively studied psychological resilience has multiple definitions with adversary and positive adaptation being two core concepts, which characterize the ability to mentally or emotionally cope with a crisis \cite{fletcher2013psychological}.
-For business and economic systems, resilience is defined as their capacity to survive, adapt and grow in the face of change and uncertainty related to disturbances, whether they are caused by resource stresses, societal stresses, or acute events \cite{kupers2014turbulence}.
-Furthermore, the topics related to resilience, such as alternative stable states, also exist in other disciplines.
-In material science, for example, most types of solid matter have a single stable solid state for a particular set of conditions.
-Yet Yang et al. \cite{yang2019hybrid} describe a material composed of a polymer impregnated with a super-cooled salt solution, termed as sal-gel, that assumes two distinct but stable and reversible solid states under the same conditions for a range of temperatures.
-Besides the various definitions of resilience itself, there are conceptual overlaps between resilience and other concepts, such as robustness and stability, which we will discuss in this review to demonstrate that these are distinct concepts.
-The advances reviewed here will advance the readers' understanding of the complex systems surrounding us, and enable the readers to design more resilient infrastructure or social systems.
+Resilience problems are ubiquitous, with broad applications to numerous disciplines in addition to the four domains discussed above, such as environmental science, computer science, management science, economics, political science, business administration, and phycology \cite{fraccascia2018resilience}.
+For instance, the extensively studied concept of psychological resilience has multiple definitions, with the adversary and positive adaptation being two core concepts, which characterize the ability to mentally or emotionally cope with a crisis \cite{fletcher2013psychological}.
+For business and economic systems, {\em resilience} is defined as the capacity to survive, adapt and grow in the face of change and uncertainty related to disturbances, regardless whether they are caused by resource stresses, societal stresses, or acute event stresses \cite{kupers2014turbulence}.
+Furthermore, topics related to resilience, such as alternative stable states, also exist in other disciplines.
+For example, in materials science, most solid matter types have a single stable solid state for a particular set of conditions.
+Nevertheless, Yang et al. \cite{yang2019hybrid} described a material composed of a polymer impregnated with a supercooled salt solution, termed sal-gel, which assumes two distinct but stable and reversible solid states under the same conditions for a range of temperatures.
+In addition to the various definitions of resilience itself, there are conceptual overlaps between resilience and other concepts, such as robustness and stability, which we discuss in this review to demonstrate their differences.
+The breakthroughs reviewed here can advance readers' understanding of the complex systems surrounding them and enable them to design more resilient infrastructure or social systems.